60 Smart Questions to Ask in an Interview [2025]

 Key Takeaway

-The interviewer asks, “Well, that’s about it.
+When the interviewer says, “Well, that’s about it.
 Do you have any questions for me?”
-You have to ask something to show that you’re prepared and that you give a damn.
+You’ve to ask something to show that you’re prepared and that you care.

-Make sure you ask at least two good questions in an interview:
+Make sure you ask at least two good questions in an interview to prove that:

-- You’re Interested - Ask questions of the interviewer that show your interest and enthusiasm for the position, the company, and for any immediate tasks or special projects you may be given.
+- You’re interested—ask questions of the interviewer that show your interest and enthusiasm for the position, the company, and any immediate tasks or special projects you may be given.

-- You’re Impressive - Ask the employer questions that are deep and meaningful, instead of simply-answered yes-no questions.
+- You’re impressive—ask the employer questions that are deep and meaningful instead of simple yes-no questions.
 Allow your questions to reiterate how impressive you are for the role.
 Know how to ask good questions.

 If you follow these steps, you’ll know how to end an interview.
 You’ll be sure to be the most impressive interviewee for miles.
 And once you’ve put the interview behind you, make sure you follow up with a thank-you note!